victor3spoir/qtmvvmtoolkit/README.md

 <div align="middle">
 <img src="./docs/logo.png" alt="logo">
 <h1>QtMvvmToolkit</h1>
-<p>Use MVVM pattern like architecture  in your PyQt applications (inspired from C
+<p>Use MVVM pattern like architecture in your PyQt applications (inspired from C# MVVM pattern).</p>
-## Test
-# MVVM pattern).</p>
 </div>

 ## Overview

 **QtMvvmToolkit** is a Python package designed to simplify the implementation of the Model-View-ViewModel (MVVM) architectural pattern in PyQt applications.
-This package provides a set of tools and abstractions to help you cleanly separate the concerns of your application, making it more modular, maintainable, and testable
+This package provides a set of tools and abstractions to help you cleanly separate the concerns of your application, making it more modular, maintainable, and testable.

 ## Features

 - Seamless MVVM Integration: Easily integrate the MVVM pattern into your PyQt projects with minimal boilerplate code.
 - Data Binding: Facilitate two-way data binding between your views and view models, keeping your UI in sync with underlying data.
 - Command Handling: Simplify command execution and event handling in your view models.
 - Declarative Syntax: Use a declarative approach to define bindings and commands, improving code readability and maintainability.
 - Extensible: Easily extend or customize the package to fit your specific application needs.

 ## Installation